justUmen/Bjornulf_lobe-chat/README.md

 You don't need all my things, notice that i run ollama with `umen` user...
 Also don't use my `PATH` lol.\
 But you can inspire yourself from this file.
 (You probably just need `OLLAMA_HOST` and `OLLAMA_ORIGINS`)\
-After changing this file, you need to do `sudo systemctl daemon-reload` and restart the service with `sudo systemctl restart ollama`.\\
+After changing this file, you need to do `sudo systemctl daemon-reload` and restart the service with `sudo systemctl restart ollama`.\
+You might need to add to your .bashrc or .zshc... : `export OLLAMA_HOST=http://192.168.1.37:11434`